UofGlasgow-ES-Team5/Centralized-Hazard-Detection-System-/README.md

 Whilst demonstrated using CO2 gas, the system's adaptability and scalability provides the capability to detect various poisonous gases, and makes it suitable for a range of settings, from homes to research labs and industrial factories.

+_Stay in the loop and follow us on [Instagram](https://www.instagram.com/hazardsense?igsh=OGQ5ZDc2ODk2ZA%3D%3D&utm_source=qr) for all the coolest updates!
+Exclusive content, behind-the-scenes sneak peeks, and epic vibes await.
+Don't miss out, join the squad now!🛡️🚨💨🔥🌐💻_

 ## Motivation

 The development of HazardSense was driven by the dire need to combat the invisible, but significant, dangers of gases, as well as the provision of safe, comfortable, and more productive environments.